marcioj/yac/README.md

 ## Running tests

-Run `npm start` and go to http://localhost:4200/test.html to run the tests in the browser
+Run `npm start` and go to [http://localhost:4200/test.html](http://localhost:4200/test.html) to run the tests in the browser

 Use `npm test` to run the tests in the console

 ## Building from source

 Git clone the repo and run `npm run-script build` to build a production source in the `dist` folder

+## Contributing

+1. Fork it
+2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Push to the branch (`git push origin my-new-feature`)
+5. Create new Pull Request

 [travis]: https://travis-ci.org/marcioj/yac
 [travis_badge]: https://travis-ci.org/marcioj/yac.svg?branch=master